emprax/St8-ment/README.md

 });
 ```

 A few things can be observed within this section.
-The configuration for a specific state is achieved by using the For method on the builder, followed by either a lambda that registers all transitioners or by a custom configuration that extends the StateConfiguration abstract class.
-The last option is to register nothing for a state which is necessary for assuring that the state-machine knows that state, but doesn't have any actions for it.
+The configuration for a specific state can be created by using the For method on the builder, followed by either a lambda-expression that registers all transitioners or by a custom configuration that extends the StateConfiguration abstract class.
+At last, there is the option to register nothing for a state which is necessary for assuring that the state-machine knows that state, but doesn't have any actions for it, effectively creating a sink state.

 The custom state-configurations would for example look like this: